On 3 May 1926, the Trades Union Congress (TUC) called for a general strike across Britain to start one minute before

 Workers down tools and the strike begins

 More than three million workers from across the country downed tools during the strike.

 The TUC initially limited strike action to the key unions such as iron and steel, railways and transport.
 But these strikers were quickly joined in solidarity by the overwhelming majority of trade unionists across the country.

-The public tried to go about its business – most accepted the strike with ‘…good temper and fortitude…’ according to BBC radio – but much of the country was paralysed.
-Public transport was at a standstill, roads in gridlock, industry ground to a halt.
+The public tried to go about its business.
+Most accepted the strike with ‘…good temper and fortitude…’ according to BBC radio, but much of the country was paralysed.
+Public transport was at a standstill.
+Roads were in gridlock.
+Industry ground to a halt.

 Newspapers had halted publication, but both the strikers and the government published their own.
 The former brought out ‘The British Worker’ which stressed that the strike was an industrial dispute and not an attack on the constitution.